x-kiwi199/dirty-laundry-iot-gateway/README.md

 … without installing permanent infrastructure or relying on neighbor networks.

-My personal interest is to learn from the project in different fields (design, communication, hardware, software, mechanical) and gain deeper insight to my usage behaviour.
-Water and power prices are constantly demanding and likely continue increasing.
+My personal interest is to learn from the project scope in different fields (design thinking, rapid prototyping, system engineering, communication theory, and in general hardware, software, mechanical) and gain deeper insight to my usage behaviour.
+Water and power prices are consistently high and likely to keep increasing.
+I want to take a more active approach to budgeting, which makes the EcoFeedback feature my main focus.

 ## Problem Summary

 - Cellar location blocks Wi-Fi due to **concrete, metal, and geometry**.
+- Other Wi-Fi home networks might interference severly along the way.
 - Power outlet availability is very **limited** and occupied by the appliances.
-Running always-on solutions is to expensive.
+- Running a always-on solution is likely to expensive and contradicts eco-friendly appliance principle.
-- Internet access must be provided via **cellular (5G, 4G, 3G)** or other means.
+- Internet access must be provided via **cellular (5G, 4G, 3G, 2G)** or other means.
 - Connectivity interruptions appear to **break smart features per cycle** since appliances seem to fallback to standalone mode and stop reporting to Miele cloud during this particular cycle.
-- Data volume, protocol behaviour, and buffering tolerance are **undocumented**.
-It doesnt appear to be hardened against harsh communication environments.
+- Data volume, protocol behaviour, and buffering tolerance are undocumented.
+The system does not appear to be hardened for harsh environments or intermittent communication.
-- The Miele cloud service provision and certain design decisions are proprietary and inherently unknown.
+- The Miele cloud service architecture and several design decisions are proprietary, leaving key aspects inherently undisclosed.

 ## Core Idea

 Use a **small, battery-powered gateway** that:
 - Acts as a **Wi-Fi Access Point** for the appliances.
-- Uses **cellular (5G or LTE)** as upstream internet.
+- Uses **cellular (5G or LTE or etc.)** as upstream internet.
 - Provides **stable, always-on connectivity during a wash cycle**.
-- Allows **packet capture and analysis** to understand cloud behaviour and infer valuable informations for later optimizations.
+- Allows **packet capture and analysis** to understand cloud behaviour and infer valuable information for future optimizations.